CumbyLab/gridrdf/README.rst

 		python -m gridrdf.earth_mover_distance --input_file MP_modulus.json --rdf_dir ./GRIDS/ --output_file GRID_sim --task rdf_similarity_matrix

-   Note: The data can also be processed in smaller chunks using `indice` (or `--data_indice` as a script) to allow parallel-processing.
 7. Use a simplified kNN model to predict bulk modulus
 	.. code-block:: python